thiagomarinho/rspec-pipeline/README.md

     - bash: echo "Deploy to Dev"
 ```

+Please go to the `examples` folder to see a few more use cases.

+### About remote templates

+Note that if you try to use a template from a remote git repository you need to have clone permission and your git credentials configured if it is a private repository.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.